JesseEmond/blitz-2025-registration/README.md

 I highlight this for a couple of reasons:
 - This call to `randomNumber` will increment the seed, and we want to clone the server's RNG correctly, so we need to clone this to really start our `_seed` at 1;
 - The logic of some threats relies on orientation, so replicating this matters;

-But also, recall that `randomNumber()` does `Math.sin(seed) * 10000`, and `sin(0)`is, well, `0`.
+But also, recall that `randomNumber()` does `Math.sin(seed) * 10000`, and `sin(0)` is, well, `0`.
 So the first `randomNumber()` **will always be exactly 0**!
 We can see this by noticing that **all threats start the game looking `up`** (first element in the list):
-![Image of the game where all cars are facing up](readme_media/first_direction_always_up.png) This might be deliberate and is really not a big deal -- even if it was seed `424242` they would all have the same orientation from generating the same first random number anyway, but I thought it was worth calling out to be aware of the implications of using a simpler/custom random number generator. :)
+![Image of the game where all cars are facing up](readme_media/first_direction_always_up.png)

+This might be deliberate and is really not a big deal -- even if it was seed `424242` they would all have the same orientation from generating the same first random number to index in an array of length 4 anyway, but I thought it was worth calling out the first-is-always-`0.000000...` to be aware of the implications of using a simpler/custom random number generator. :)

 #### Threats Logic
 Now let's reimplement each threat, one at a time.
 The order I list them in matches the order I implemented them in, based on what looked easier to understand & clone from a glance at the decompiled JS.